Who we are

 Unpaid bills and fee disputes

 9.22 Where the fee remains unpaid, a veterinary surgeon is entitled to place the matter in the hands of a debt collection agency or to institute civil proceedings.
+The sharing of client data with a debt collection agency does not require client consent given the practice’s legitimate interest in so doing.

 9.23 In the case of persistently slow payers and bad debtors, it is acceptable to give them notice in writing (preferably by recorded delivery) that veterinary services will be no longer provided.